10.5 Searching Algorithms Revisited¶

 Figure 10-11 Multiple search strategies

-The operational efficiency and characteristics of the above methods are as follows:
+The efficiency and characteristics of these methods are summarized in Table 10-1.

 Table 10-1 Comparison of search algorithm efficiency